berndfinger/sap-preconfigure-assert/README.md

 ```

 ### Minimum package check
+NOTE: This check has not yet been implemented.
 The following variable will check if packages are installed at minimum required versions as defined in files `vars/*.yml`.
 Default is `yes`.
 ```yaml
 sap_preconfigure_assert_min_package_check